Just-world fallacy: Correlates

 Researchers have used measures of belief in a just world to look at correlates of high and low levels of belief in a just world.

 Limited studies have examined ideological correlates of the belief in a just world.
 These studies have found sociopolitical correlates of just-world beliefs, including right-wing authoritarianism and the Protestant work ethic.
 Studies have also found belief in a just world to be correlated with aspects of religiosity.

 Studies of demographic differences, including gender and racial differences, have not shown systematic differences, but do suggest racial differences, with black people and African Americans having the lowest levels of belief in a just world.

 The development of measures of just-world beliefs has also allowed researchers to assess cross-cultural differences in just-world beliefs.
 Much research conducted shows that beliefs in a just world are evident cross-culturally.
 One study tested beliefs in a just world of students in 12 countries.
 This study found that in countries where the majority of inhabitants are powerless, belief in a just world tends to be weaker than in other countries.
 This supports the theory of the just-world fallacy because the powerless have had more personal and societal experiences that provided evidence that the world is not just and predictable.

-Belief in unjust world has been linked to increased self-handicapping, criminality, defensive coping, anger and perceived future risk.
-It may also serve as ego-protective belief for certain individuals by justifying maladaptive behavior.
+Belief in an unjust world has been linked to increased self-handicapping, criminality, defensive coping, anger and perceived future risk.
+It may also serve as an ego-protective belief for certain individuals by justifying maladaptive behavior.